IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Mustang is Ford’s long-running sporty/performance machine; it’s the car that invented the term “pony car.”
-It comes as a 2-door coupe or 2-door convertible, each offering a choice of two engines: an “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp (or 330 with the 2.3L High Performance Package), or a 5.0-liter V8 with 460 hp (or 480 hp in the specially trimmed Mach 1, which is new for ‘21).
+It comes as a 2-door coupe or 2-door convertible, each offering a choice of two engines: an “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp (or 330 with the 2.3L High Performance Package), or a 5.0-liter V8 with 450 hp in GT models (or 470 hp in the specially trimmed Mach 1).
 Both engines are available with a 6-speed manual transmission or a 10-speed automatic.
 A veritable smorgasbord of performance, technology, and personalization options is available, including upgraded audio systems, heavily bolstered Recaro sport seats, park assist, heated power mirrors, heated steering wheel, ambient interior lighting, adaptive cruise control, MagneRide adaptive suspension, active-valve performance exhaust, 19-inch wheels on performance tires, and Brembo-brand 6-piston front disc brakes.

 The EPA rates the 4-cylinder at 21 mpg city/30 mpg highway with the manual transmission and 21/32 with automatic.
 The V8 is rated at 15/24 with manual and 16/25 with automatic.
-Choosing the convertible body style exacts a fuel-economy penalty of 1-2 mpg, as does the Performance Package on 4-cyl models.
-Premium-grade gas is recommended for both engines.
+Choosing the convertible body style exacts a fuel-economy penalty of 1-2 mpg, as does the Performance Package on 4-cylinder models.

 VALUE IN CLASS